alkem-io/website/content/english/_index.md

 #Our Activities
 how_it_works:
   subtitle: "Our Activities"
-  title: "What We Do"
+  title: "Empowering changemakers to <br> acheive their goals"
-  description: "We empower changemakers achieve their goals through three work streams."
+  # description: "We empower changemakers achieve their goals through three work streams."
   features:
     - title: "Research"
-      description: "Conducting research to deepen understanding of ways of collaborating towards shared goals, at scale.  "
+      description: "Conducting research to deepen understanding of ways of collaborating towards shared goals, at scale"
       icon: "fa-solid fa-code-branch"
     - title: "A Digital Platform"
       description: "Stewarding the development of a collective action platform which puts public interests first"
       icon: "fa-solid fa-spinner"
       highlight: true
     - title: "Advocacy"
-      description: "Expanding awareness and building the field around key enablers of collective action."
+      description: "Expanding awareness and building the field around key enablers of collective action"
       icon: "fa-solid fa-wand-sparkles"

 featured_blog:
-  subtitle: "Blog"
+  subtitle: "Our Blogs"
-  title: "Our Featured Blogs"
+  title: "Read our latest insights"
-  description: "Read our latest insights."
+  # description: "Read our latest insights."

 ---